End of austerity? Britain's poor to see little improvement

 The volunteers at the Bridgelink Centre don't know the numbers.
 But they know poverty and the fear of living on the edge.

 Flower, 37, just about manages to pay the rent and expenses — even though she and her husband both work.
-But with three teenagers and little to fall back on, one unexpected expense could mean financial collapse.
+But with three teenagers and little to fall back on, one unexpected expense could mean financial trouble.
 She volunteers at the food bank because they helped her out when she had a rough patch last year, and understands how scary it is.

 The public doesn't hear about such people, the volunteers say, because they struggle anonymously, without the fanfare that attracts television cameras.
 They know people make choices: do we eat or buy our child a birthday present?
 Can we make do using an electric kettle and not a stove?
 How can we appease the bailiffs at the door?